Package 'RMallow'

 likelihood

-Vector of the log-likelihood of the model at each iteration.
+Vector of log-likelihood values at each iteration.

 Value